my-attic/fastforward/README.md

 ##HTML DSL

-Fast!>>forward comes with a little html dsl (in progress), like this :
+Fast!>>forward comes with a little html dsl (in progress and justfor fun), like this :

 ```coffeescript
     html():